rsksmart/lumino/README.md

 ### Error when we try to create python virtualenv

-If you get an error, when you run the `virtualenv -p ...` command, similar to the following one:
+If you get an error when you run the `virtualenv -p ...` command, similar to the following one:

 ```
 Original exception was: